-We assess the effects of climate (temperature, aridity), soil (acidity, permafrost, aerobicity, C adsorption), vegetation (vegetation type, litter quality), and land use (via NPP, harvest index, and litter quality) on SOC stocks at a spatial resolution of pixels with 0.5° latitude by 0.5° longitude.
+We assess the effects of climate (temperature, aridity), soil (acidity, permafrost, aerobicity, C adsorption), vegetation (vegetation type, litter quality), and land use (via NPP, harvest factor, and litter quality) on SOC stocks at a spatial resolution of pixels with $0.5^{\circ}$ latitude by $0.5^{\circ}$ longitude.
+We acknowledge that variation in soil, vegetation, environmental, land use, and other factors controlling SOC decomposition exists within a pixel.
+This variation is partly included in our analysis but we cannot quantify its contribution to overall uncertainty.

-For quantifying the certainty of SOC changes over a period of 75 years (2010-2085) we apply a quasi-steady-state three-pool model of SOC decomposition to historic SOC stocks within an environmental framework (Fig. 1) and compare differences between future reference and target conditions.
-Historic conditions correspond to SOC stocks 10 of ca. 1950-2000 of the top 1 m under current (ca. 1980-2010) climate and land use.
+To quantify the certainty of SOC changes over a period of 75 years (2010-2085), we apply a quasi-steady-state threepool model of SOC decomposition to historic SOC stocks within an environmental framework (Fig. 1) and compare differences between future reference and target conditions.
+Historic conditions correspond to SOC stocks of ca. 1950- 2000 of the top 1 m under current (ca. 1980-2010) climate and land use.
 Future conditions are characterized by projected climate and land use of 2075-2100.
 Reference conditions imply no change in environment, whereas target conditions imply changes in climate, vegetation, and land use.
-For comparisons of reference and target conditions, we keep local (within pixel) settings of soil pH, CEC, and constraints of O2 15 availability (unless caused by a change of land use to or from wetland) constant.
+For comparisons of reference and target conditions, we keep local (within pixel) settings of soil pH, CEC, and constraints of $O_2$ availability (unless caused by a change of land use to or from wetland) constant.

-SOC stocks in reference and target conditions are prescribed by decomposition under constant ranges of monthly temperature, monthly precipitation, litter input, and land use for 75 years starting with the historic SOC stock.
-(We account for the expected gradual change in climate and land-use in an additional step.)
-We compare reference with target SOC stocks after 75 years instead of steady-states with $t \rightarrow \infty$ in order to

-- compare the same points of time across all soil conditions of the world in the spatial analysis and for compatibility with the point of time of projected NPP and climate values.
-Nonetheless, in our simulations of SOC stocks, a steady-state is reached within 75 years in most mineral soils and non-extreme environments.
-In other words, by con- - sidering a defined, limited time period we compare two possible outcomes (reference vs. target conditions) for the same year.
+SOC stocks in reference and target conditions are prescribed by decomposition under constant ranges of monthly temperature, monthly precipitation, litter input, and land use for 75 years starting with the historic SOC stock (we account for the expected gradual change in climate and land use in an additional step).
+We compare reference with target SOC stocks after 75 years instead of steady states with $t \rightarrow \infty$ in order to compare the same points of time across all soil conditions of the world in the spatial analysis and for compatibility with the point of time of projected NPP and climate values.
+Examination of our decomposition formulas in a spreadsheet indicated that a steady state is reached within 75 years in most mineral soils and non-extreme environments.
+In other words, by considering a defined, limited time period we compare two possible outcomes (reference vs. target conditions) for the same year.
 This facilitates comparisons with projections of C stocks for the end of the century by other authors.